September 23, 2021 03:07 PM | by Salma Ihab

 Yasmin Heal is the founder of "Educate Me," a non-profit organization dedicated to redefining education in Egypt through progressive skills.
 They believe that every child has the right to learn and that education is important in shaping the next generation.
 Educate Me operates a community school in Talbeya, Giza, as well as teacher and student training and development programs in several governorates.
 They also offer education consulting services to a wide range of organizations.
 Caring for education means caring about the future, and thanks to Yasmin's efforts, the future will undoubtedly be brighter with all of the educated generations that are coming up.

 6. Alyaa Sadek

-Alyaa Saadek is an Egyptian author who is making every little girl's dream of writing a book come true.
-Alyaa usually writes about self-help, growth, and spirituality, which are topics that are often overlooked in our society.
-She first began writing on her blog "Thoughts by Alyaa."
-She wrote two self-development books, the first of which, Soul Quest is a self-exploration journal, was the first of its kind in Egypt, with its imaginative structure and multipurpose concept.
+Alyaa Saadek is an Egyptian writer who addresses important issues that our society often ignores.
+Alyaa typically writes about self-help, growth, and spirituality.
+We need to heal our souls in order to grow as individuals, and Alyaa is doing just that.
+She started writing on her blog "Thoughts by Alyaa" first.
+She authored two self-help books, the first of which, Soul Quest, is a self-exploration journal, was the first of its kind in Egypt, with its imaginative structure and multipurpose concept.